FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution.md

 Q: Is this workflow compatible with the **Essential** license of _SPAT Revolution_?

 A: Yes, you do not have to get the Ultimate version to start creating with this workflow.

+### Demo Sessions?

+Q: Is there demo sessions so I can have a quick look?

+A: Yes they are located in the same folder as the rest of the tools located here:
+<code>/Library/Application Support/Flux/Ableton Live Devices/SPAT/demo sessions</code>

 ## You want More?!